drug-design/course/docs/chapters/protein-structure.md

 #### Databases of Folds

-Each type of class includes several fold types that can be further broken down into subcategories.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/databases-folds-bda737e7'><i class='fa fa-play' aria-hidden='true'></i></button>Each type of class includes several fold types that can be further broken down into subcategories.
 The hierarchical arrangement of all known protein and proteins domain structures can be found in the SCOP and the CATH databases.
 FSSP is an additional database of automatic fold classification; however it is a non-hierarchic database.

 ![](https://media.drugdesign.org/course/protein-structure/10_4_4_0_1.png){: loading=lazy }